BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## [1] 0.1517989
 ```

-With the `dissimilarity_score()` function ready, it is time to go write our main function to facilitate the computation of the similarity metric for two arbitrary time series with a single R command.
+With the `dissimilarity_score()` function ready, it is time to go write our main function!